 The long-term impact of Summa Theologiae on how theology is done was unintentional.
 Most theologians and historians frame Aquinas as an intellectual missionary.
 He was trying to express genuinely biblical faith in the language and concepts of contemporary thought leaders, just as the 4th and 5th century creeds were doing.
 In the most generous reading, Aquinas and the creeds are not examples of the Hellenization of the Gospel but of the evangelization of Hellenism (thank you Van Hoozer for this succinct framework!).

 By the time Protestant reformers had their heyday in the 16th Century, the rules of the theological game had been established.
-The Christian faith did not root itself in a trail of divine action left through human history.
+The Christian faith did not find itself in a trail of divine action left through human history.
 It was more philosophically astute and well-ordered than that.
 Christian theologians were now expected to run past epistemological humility in grandiose efforts to restructure biblical content into answers for any doctrinal question (think Grudem’s Systematic Theology).
 Systematizing theologians of the Protestant tradition have long since employed a dangerous formula: Words from the Bible + culturally and linguistically determined logic = answers to every theological or ontological question.
-The diversity of biblical genres that deliver truth and the diachronic developments from Genesis to Revelation gave way to uniform answers delivered in synchronic slices that did not reflect a dominant form of delivering truth anywhere in Scripture.
+The diversity of biblical genres that embodied truth and the diachronic developments from Genesis to Revelation gave way to uniform answers delivered in synchronic slices that did not reflect a dominant form of delivering truth anywhere in Scripture.

 Now what could be wrong with breaking up the Bible into properly categorized propositions?
 In short, everything.
 If your theology doesn't look like or act like the Bible itself, then it cannot represent its contents faithfully.
 It distorts not distillate it’s substance.

 The rise of logically extrapolated systematic theologies changed the Christian faith.
 Catechisms and confessions proliferated as Protestants took up Aquinas's idea of the sacred science.
 Confessionalization (literally a historic period from the Peace of Augsburg in 1555 to the religiously motivated Thirty Years’ War begun in 1618) divided Christians radically.
 Ever-growing doctrinal statements separated Christians into a litany of logically at-odds denominations.
 What was arguably meant to preserve the Gospel from various syncretisms, in fact, corrupted the Gospel along the way.
 Violent wars were rationalized by distinctly worded “orthodox” confessions that defined God, the Church, and the Sacraments differently.

 How did so many Christians get so far from Jesus’ announcement of love, justice, and mercy?
 Why didn't Protestants putting Bibles in every hand and home fix the problem?
 Simple.
-They made a hermeneutical mistake.
+Church theologians made a hermeneutical mistake.
 They extracted static statements of truth in Scripture from the arduous story of God in those same Scriptures.
 What was meant to make sense of the story became disconnected from the story.
 The “principles” and “propositions” were loosed into language that no longer had its context to control the meaning.

 A few confessions attempted to preserve the link between the doctrinal statements and the biblical stories that gave them meaning.
 The early Apostles Creed began with a core summary of God’s acts climaxing in Christ.
 The Heidelberg Confession connected the Gospel to the entire biblical narrative: “God began to reveal the gospel already in Paradise; later God proclaimed it by the holy patriarchs and prophets and foreshadowed it by the sacrifices and other ceremonies of the law; and finally God fulfilled it through his own beloved Son.”
 But, the proliferation of confessions in the 16th, 17th, and 18th Centuries favored abstract statements excised from Scripture and built into logical systems of thought.
 They gave philosophically organized answers to each culture's inquiries.
 The resulting confessions were rooted in contemporary cultural, political, and linguistic sandboxes that mutilated the form and function of Scripture.